innerwebblueprint/iwb-wp-website-factory/README.md

 This image is based off the offical 'wordpress' image and add's a distributed cloud storage layer using Storj.
 It also includes some 'backend' scripting to handle automated backup and restores using the distributed cloud storage layer.

 It automatically backs up a wordpress site, files and database, to Storj.
-The image also restores a wordpress site to it's last backed up state on a newly deployed docker container, pulling Storj encrypted persistent distributed storage.
+The image also restores a wordpress site to it's last backed up state on a newly deployed docker container, pulling from Storj encrypted persistent distributed storage.

 I originally put this together to host on the Akash distributed compute cloud, however this will work pretty much anywhere you can run a docker image.
 Linode is my preferred choice as it currently outperforms almost all providers on Akash.
 I hope that will eventually change.